datastax/spark-cassandra-connector/doc/developers.md

 conjunction with `testOnly` which runs a single test.
 So if a new feature were being added to the integration suite `foo` you may want to run `~ it:testOnly foo`.
 Which would only run the suite you are interested in on a loop while you are modifying the connector code.
+Use this in conjunction with "Developer" CCM Mode for the fastest test iteration.

 ### Packaging